Welcome to Y6 - Badger!

 Science: Evolution & Inheritance; Light

-RE: How do Muslims show their commitment to Allah?; Food Banks; Remembrance; Our Saints; Christmas advertisements and Christianity.
+RE: Understanding Faith in our local area; Remembrance; Our Saints; Christmas advertisements and Christianity.

 Computing: Coding; Online Safety; Spreadsheets.